nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 ### 5. Ensure you're not reusing the same 6-digit code from your token.

-Login will fail if the same 6-digit code<dfn class="dictionary-of-numbers"> is </dfn>used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
-If in doubt, wait
+Login will fail if the same 6-digit code is used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
+If in doubt, wait <span class="dictionary-of-numbers-quantity-30s dictionary-of-numbers-processed">30 seconds</span> for a new token to be generated.
-<dfn class="dictionary-of-numbers dictionary-of-numbers-quantity-30s dictionary-of-numbers-processed">30
-seconds</dfn> for a new token to be generated.

 ### 6. Ensure the correct Second Factor token is being used

 Two-factor authentication is becoming a common security measure.
 Many people have multiple tokens and occasionally mix them up.

-### 7. Wait <dfn class="dictionary-of-numbers dictionary-of-numbers-quantity-14400s dictionary-of-numbers-processed">four hours</dfn>
+### 7. Wait <span class="dictionary-of-numbers-quantity-14400s dictionary-of-numbers-processed">four hours</span>

-<dfn class="dictionary-of-numbers">Six failed login attempts
-</dfn>within
-<dfn class="dictionary-of-numbers dictionary-of-numbers-quantity-300s dictionary-of-numbers-processed">five
-minutes</dfn> will trigger a four-hour lockout.
+Six failed login attempts within <span class="dictionary-of-numbers-quantity-300s dictionary-of-numbers-processed">five minutes</span> will trigger a four-hour lockout.
 Users experiencing login issues can inadvertently trigger the lockout, making diagnosing the original issue much more difficult.

 # Connection closed by ....
 (MobaXterm)